 “Man is the most dangerous predator in these parts.”

 Zombie movies often explore very real issues facing living humans.
 Perhaps that explains why the living are so interested in the undead.
 Whatever your reasons for watching zombie movies, you’re sure to enjoy at least one of these five.
-And if you would like to see more zombie movie posters, and read more commentary by Dr. Arnold T. Blumberg, check out our 2023 Vintage Zombies Calendar, a collection of 13 frame-ready prints of movie posters complete with all the details.
+And if you would like to see more monster movie posters, and read more commentary by Dr. Arnold T. Blumberg, check out our 2024 Vintage Monsters Calendar, a collection of 13 frame-ready prints of monster movie posters complete with all the details.